Stephanie Sant'Ambrogio, M.M.

 - Phone: (775) 682-9024

-Ms. Sant’Ambrogio has a discography of over seventy-five orchestral and chamber music CDs.
-Fanfare Magazine described her recent Johannes Brahms: The Violin Sonatas CD, as “play[ing] with immaculate technique, impeccable intonation, lustrous tone, and emotional warmth.”
-Audiophile Review wrote, “Fine readings of great finesse, rich coloring and complete understanding.”
+Ms. Sant’Ambrogio has a discography of over seventy-five orchestral and chamber music CDs, including her recent release of Soaring Solo: Unaccompanied Works for Violin & Viola II on MSR Classics.
+Audiophile Review described her Johannes Brahms: The Violin Sonatas CD as “Fine readings of great finesse, rich coloring and complete understanding.”
 Her other releases include Late Dates with Mozart; and Going Solo: Unaccompanied Works for Violin & Viola on the MSR Classics label, and Argenta Trio: The Piano Trios of Felix Mendelssohn on Bridge Records.
 She has performed as a soloist and chamber musician throughout the U.S. as well as in Mexico, Canada, Estonia, Sweden, Ghana, Italy, Peru and Chile.
-In 2010, she won the Alan Bible Teaching Excellence Award at UNR and was also appointed Concertmaster of the Fresno Philharmonic Orchestra by Music Director Theodore Kuchar.
+In 2010, she won the Alan Bible Teaching Excellence Award at UNR and was also appointed Concertmaster of the Fresno Philharmonic Orchestra.
 In addition to her active performing career, Stephanie is devoted to teaching serious young violinists, many who have won positions in America’s symphonies and universities.

 The name Sant’Ambrogio is frequently found in concert programs throughout America.
 John Sant’Ambrogio, former Principal Cellist of the Saint Louis Symphony Orchestra, gave his daughter Stephanie her first violin lessons at the age of five.
 Her sister Sara is a cellist with the Naumberg Award-winning Eroica Trio.
 For thirty years the Sant’Ambrogio family directed Red Fox Music Camp, which was founded by grandmother Isabelle, a concert pianist.
 The legacy of teaching music has been passed down in the Sant’Ambrogio family for four generations.
 Ms. Sant’Ambrogio plays a violin crafted in 1757 by J.B.
 Guadagnini of Milan, Italy and a viola by Jacek Zadlo of Chicago, 2008.
-She and her graphic designer husband Gary Albright, enjoy exploring Lake Tahoe with their daughters, sixteen-year-old Isabel and fourteen-year-old Gabrielle.
+She and her graphic designer husband Gary Albright, enjoy exploring Lake Tahoe with their daughters, seventeen-year-old Isabel and fifteen-year-old Gabrielle.